utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/Double Jeopardy/Pyckup line/README.md

 > The dis module supports the analysis of CPython bytecode by disassembling it.
 The CPython bytecode which this module takes as an input is defined in the file Include/opcode.h and used by the compiler and the interpreter.

 Okay, great.
 So it seems like we're on the right track.
-Let's look through the challenge file some more and try to make sense of what the byte code is doing.
+Let's look through the challenge file some more and try to make sense of what the byte code does.